Spectrum disorder: Types of spectrum

 The widely used DSM and ICD manuals are generally limited to categorical diagnoses.
 However, some categories include a range of subtypes which vary from the main diagnosis in clinical presentation or typical severity.
 Some categories could be considered subsyndromal (not meeting criteria for the full diagnosis) subtypes.
 In addition, many of the categories include a 'not otherwise specified' subtype, where enough symptoms are present but not in the main recognized pattern; in some categories this is the most common diagnosis.

-Spectrum concepts used in research or clinical practice include the following.
+The DSM-5 only formally recognises the "autism spectrum" and the "schizophrenia spectrum", but many other spectrum concepts have been proposed in research, and are sometimes used in clinical practice, including the following.

 Anxiety, stress, and dissociation

 Several types of spectrum are in use in these areas, some of which are being considered in the DSM-5.

 A generalized anxiety spectrum – this spectrum has been defined by duration of symptoms: a type lasting over six months (a DSM-IV criterion), over one month (DSM-III), or lasting two weeks or less (though may recur), and also isolated anxiety symptoms not meeting criteria for any type.

 A social anxiety spectrum – this has been defined to span shyness to social anxiety disorder, including typical and atypical presentations, isolated signs and symptoms, and elements of avoidant personality disorder.

 A panic-agoraphobia spectrum – due to the heterogeneity (diversity) found in individual clinical presentations of panic disorder and agoraphobia, attempts have been made to identify symptom clusters in addition to those included in the DSM diagnoses, including through the development of a dimensional questionnaire measure.

 A post-traumatic stress spectrum or trauma and loss spectrum – work in this area has sought to go beyond the DSM category and consider in more detail a spectrum of severity of symptoms (rather than just presence or absence for diagnostic purposes), as well as a spectrum in terms of the nature of the stressor (e.g. the traumatic incident) and a spectrum of how people respond to trauma.
 This identifies a significant amount of symptoms and impairment below threshold for DSM diagnosis but nevertheless important, and potentially also present in other disorders a person might be diagnosed with.

-A depersonalization-derealization spectrum – although the DSM identifies only a chronic and severe form of depersonalization disorder, and the ICD a 'depersonalization-derealization syndrome', a spectrum of severity has long been identified, including short-lasting episodes commonly experienced in the general population and often associated with other disorders.
+A depersonalization-derealization spectrum – although the DSM identifies only a chronic and severe form of depersonalization derealization disorder, and the ICD a 'depersonalization-derealization syndrome', a spectrum of severity has long been identified, including short-lasting episodes commonly experienced in the general population and often associated with other disorders.